filvarga/vpp/src/plugins/nat/det44/det44_doc.md

 Carrier-grade NAT allows pools with preallocated sessions and predetermined translations from inside to outside with port.

+Inside user is statically mapped to a set of outside ports with the purpose of enabling deterministic NAT to reduce logging and to achieve high scale/high performance in CGN deployments.
+Support endpoint dependent mapping to deal with overloading of the outside ports.
+Prealocate 1000 session slots for each inside user.
+Use sequential port range assignment algorithm (the first block goes to address 1, the second block to address 2, etc.)

+##### Supported protocols:
+ - TCP
+ - UDP
+ - ICMP

+##### NAT Session Refresh:
+ - NAT Outbound refresh behavior
+ - default UDP idle-timeout 5 minutes
+ - default TCP established connection idle-timeout 2 hours 4 minutes
+ - default TCP transitory connection idle-timeout 4 minutes
+ - default ICMP idle-timeout 60 seconds
+ - TCP session close detection
+ - configurable idle-timeouts

+##### Memory requirements

+Deterministic NAT prealocate vector with 1000 session slots (one session 15B) for each host from inside network range.
+Heap size is configured via heapsize parameter.

 ## Configuration

 ### Enable/Disable DET44 plugin